TOTOleHero/warhammer-the-old-world-underground/Forces-of-fantasy/Amazons-EN.md

 # Amazons

-Unofficial and community Legacy army List
+Unofficial Community Legacy army List

 For Use With Warhammer: The Old World Rules